Symptoms can be a tricky issue when talking about STIs.

 There are around 240,000 people living with HIV in the Middle East and North Africa, with around 20,000 new cases reported each year.

-However, because of the serious effects of an untreated HIV infection, Better2Know sees a large demand among its patients in the Middle East for HIV testing.
+However, because of the serious effects of an untreated HIV infection, the social stigma connected to the infection, and various legal reasons, Better2Know sees a large demand among its patients in the Middle East for HIV testing.

 Around 63% of all tests and screens sold by Better2Know in the Middle East were either individual tests for HIV or screens that included a test for HIV.